cakephp/docs/en/views.rst

     </div>
     <?php endif; ?>

-You can also provide a default value for a block does not exist.
+You can also provide a default value for a block if it does not exist.
-This allows you to add placeholder content for not exist states.
+This allows you to add placeholder content when a block does not exist.
 You can provide a default value using the second argument:

 .. code-block:: php